Have Your Spinal Discs Lost Their Cushioning?

 - Periods of pain—from nagging pain to severe, disabling pain—that come and go, lasting for a few days to a few months before getting better.

-- Imaging tests such as a CT scan to gather information about the bones in your neck, an MRI to gain insight into the state of your bones and soft tissues, and a myelogram to make areas of your spine more visible with an injectable dye.
+- Imaging tests such as a CT scan to gather information about the bones in your neck and lower back, an MRI to gain insight into the state of your bones and soft tissues, and a myelogram to make areas of your spine more visible with an injectable dye.

 - Nerve function tests such as an electromyogram (EMG) that can measure the electrical activity in your nerves as they transmit messages to your muscles, and a nerve conduction study to measure the strength and speed of nerve signals can also be completed to determine if nerve signals are traveling properly to your muscles.

 At PMIR Medical Center, we understand that pain is a complex condition that affects the whole person—body, mind and spirit.
 We provide a comprehensive, multidisciplinary approach to treatment, customizing the most effective treatment plans for our patients and empowering them to become a collaborative partner in their recovery process.

 Pain from degenerative disc disease can sometimes be self-managed by scheduling rest periods, using heat or cold therapy, doing exercises that can boost strength and reduce stiffness, and taking over-the-counter medications such as aspirin, acetaminophen and ibuprofen.

 At PMIR, we offer treatment options for degenerative disc disease that include: